THIS GIRLS CAN

 For women and girls the relationship between body image and physical activity is a vicious circle; the more self conscious they feel about their bodies, the less likely they are to take part in sport, and yet, participation in sport has a positive effect on girls’ perceptions of their bodies.

-Women's Sport and Fitness Foundation has launched a brand new online toolkit to help you deliver sports and fitness programmes for women and girls.
+An online toolkit to help you deliver sports and fitness programmes for women and girls.
 The kit is made up of a number of downloadable sections and you can choose which sections best suit the needs of your particular activity.
-The following guidance can be downloaded:
+The toolkit includes information covering the following areas:

 - Thinking about your audience